 Meanwhile, the leader of the Headteachers Union, Russell Hobby, insists that cut-price holidays shouldn’t be an exception; that unauthorised absences from school damage children’s education – as when you put it into context, a couple of weeks off a year from school, can add up over your child’s overall attendance during their school life – about two-thirds of an entire academic school year.

-Under the current system which was put in place last September, local authorities have been fining parents for unauthorised absences during term time at a cost of £60 per child, which can rise to £120 if it’s not paid within 21 days.
+Under the current system, local authorities have been fining parents for unauthorised absences during term time at a cost of £60 per child, which can rise to £120 if it’s not paid within 21 days.
 And for those who fail to cough up, they could face a further £2,500 or even a jail sentence of up to three months.

 Does this deter parents who flout the rules?
 Of course not.
 And we all know why.
 The vast majority of parents work hard to pay the mortgage, rent, household bills and, since the cost of living has risen sharply over the last few years, is it any wonder they want to treat themselves and their families to a well-earned holiday?
 I mean surely these families deserve to have something to look forward to.

 And when prices of the same holidays literally double – according to Santander, holidays are 48% more expensive in August than they are in September – you can see why parents would rather be penalised than paying over the odds for a week in the sun.

 But should the issues up for argument really be about holiday fines – or even the fact that parents feel they have no choice but to flout the law?
 Shouldn’t the government, parents and education authorities be lobbying against the travel companies who are being allowed to get away with inflating these prices and profiteering?
 Airlines and travel providers claim it’s a case of supply and demand – however, there are many who would disagree.